cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("actuar", priority = "core")` provides functions to compute value-at-risk and conditional tail expectation.
 - `r pkg("ActuarialM")` computes actuarial measures such as expected shortfall and value-at-risk using the Bell G family.
 - `r pkg("atRisk")` provides actuarial measures such as expected shortfall and value-at-risk using a non-parametric approach or a parametric fit (via Gaussian or skew-t distributions).
+- `r github("AntoineUC/Expectrem")` provides the expected shortfall for many distributions including Fréchet, Gumbel, log-normal, normal, Pareto, Weibull as well the expectile risk measure for those distributions.
+Expectile estimators with confidence interval are also provided through extreme value analysis.

 ### Miscellaneous